KonstantinSviridov/stuff/Automation.md

-#Batch Notebooks Conversion
+#Batch Notebooks Conversion and Launching

 ##About
-The `automation.ts` script allows to perform batch conversion of JavaScript notebooks from the Portal to RamlScript notebooks and lunching the converted notebooks.
+The `automation/automation.ts` script allows to perform batch conversion of JavaScript notebooks from the Portal to RamlScript notebooks and lunching the converted notebooks.

 The automation steps are:
-####Cloning the notebook configs [repository](https://github.com/KonstantinSviridov/notebook-configs).
+####Cloning the notebook configs [repository](https://github.com/KonstantinSviridov/notebook-configs)
-The repository provides following files for each API:
+The repository is cloned into `automation/input` subfolder.
+It provides following files for each API:

 ######`path.txt`
 The file contains path of the API GitHub repository